Robertson Stadium: Early years

 HISD football games continued to be played at the stadium when the Houston Cougars football team played their inaugural game in front of a crowd of 11,000 with Southwestern Louisiana (now known as Louisiana).
-The University of Houston continued to host home football games there from 1946 to 1950 before moving to Houston Stadium in 1951 and then to the Astrodome in 1965.
+The University of Houston continued to host home football games there from 1946 to 1950 before moving to Rice Stadium in 1951 and then to the Astrodome in 1965.
 Prior to the 1957 football season, HISD changed policy at the stadium to disallow any teams with black students to play there despite this being previously allowed without issue.
 In 1958, the school district renamed the stadium "Jeppesen Stadium" for school board member Holger Jeppesen, who had vigorously lobbied for its construction.

 In 1960, the Houston Oilers began play as a charter member of the American Football League, and arranged to lease the stadium from HISD as their home stadium.
 The team was owned by Bud Adams, a wealthy Houston oilman who upgraded Jeppesen Stadium for professional football use.
 Part of Adams' upgrades were expanding the seating capacity to 36,000.
 This allowed for the largest attendance for the stadium ever of 37,981 when the Dallas Texans competed against the Oilers on December 23, 1962 for that year's AFL title game.
 At this time HISD continued its use of the stadium with an average of ten games per week.
 Making national headlines, the NAACP protested HISD's segregation policy in 1961, and formally asked players from the Oakland Raiders to refuse to play the Houston Oilers at Jeppesen Stadium in a regular-season game.
 The Oilers remained at Jeppesen until 1964, when they moved into Rice Stadium.

 In 1966, the University of Houston developed a master plan that emphasized the acquisition of the stadium.